Tigers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Angels and Shohei Ohtani hit the field at Comerica Park against Spencer Torkelson and the Detroit Tigers on Tuesday.
+The Los Angeles Angels and Detroit Tigers will play on Wednesday at Comerica Park, at 6:40 PM ET, with Taylor Ward and Spencer Torkelson among those expected to produce at the plate.

-Oddsmakers list the Tigers as -125 favorites on the moneyline, while giving the underdog Angels +105 moneyline odds.
-The over/under is 8.5 runs for this matchup (with +100 odds to go over and -120 odds to go under).
+Oddsmakers list the Angels as -115 favorites on the moneyline, while giving the underdog Tigers -105 moneyline odds.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.